 As we work through the creative and media buying strategy doc, we conduct calls to discuss what works/what didn’t work and make adjustments.
 The strategy docs are constantly updated/modified based on performance, network changes, and other external factors.

 We will need access to the primary account for a creative and media buying audit.
 Without access, we won’t be able to see what has worked/failed historically and are far more prone to failure.
 Starting with a new account, we’ll need to train Facebook / Google’s algorithm on AEO bidding (App Event Optimization) or VO bidding (Value Optimization).
 Starting with fresh accounts means that we’ll waste both time and money retraining Facebook’s algorithm vs gaining access to your already optimized account(s).

 Regardless if we get access to a new or existing account, we’ll conduct a competitive analysis.

-Assuming a Facebook or Google account are already running, we start by restructuring your account into best practices.
+Assuming a Facebook or Google account is already running, we start by restructuring your account into best practices.
 We launch ads using your best performing ads to establish a baseline.
 Then we perform ad copy tests first and while those tests are running we generate creative briefs internally.
-Next, we send those briefs to our editors, do internal feedback — once ready, and send to you for feedback.
+Next, we send those briefs to our editors, do internal feedback — once ready, and send them to you for feedback.

 We will launch our initial campaigns/ad sets using your best videos/audiences and images to establish a baseline.
 Most likely we will also set up our first ad copy tests.